Trump assembles a ragtag crew of conspiracy-minded allies in flailing bid to reverse election loss

 Barr, who is set to leave his post Wednesday amid multiple disagreements with Trump, is the latest administration official to head for the exits or fall out of the president’s favor after not backing his baseless allegations.

 In their place, Trump has welcomed figures from the political fringes who have offered him optimism and ideas for how to stay in power.
-Their brazen proposals have rankled some of the president’s aides and allies, who have warned that attempting to invoke the military or challenge states’ election processes through executive power would violate the constitution and backfire politically, according to officials who, like others, spoke on the condition of anonymity to discuss internal strategy.
+Their brazen proposals have rankled some of the president’s aides and allies, who have warned that attempting to invoke the military or challenge states’ election processes through executive power would violate the Constitution and backfire politically, according to officials who, like others, spoke on the condition of anonymity to discuss internal strategy.

 Trump, however, has been undeterred — despite losing last month’s election to President-elect Joe Biden by more than 7 million votes and a 306-to-232 margin in the electoral college.